artbrock/holochain_docs/App-Development-API.md

 Note that a `commit` action will trigger a call to validatePutPkg locally when committing happens as validateCommit must have the same data available to it as does validatePut.

 All these functions should simply return nil if the data required by their corresponding validation function is just the minimum default of the Entry and Header of the action.
-Otherwise these functions must return a "Package Request" object, which specifies what data to be send to the validating node.
+Otherwise these functions must return a "Package Request" object, which specifies what data to be sent to the validating node.

-So, for example, a JavaScript nucleus a package request function that indicates that the entire chain should be send in the validation package, would look like this:
+So, for example, a JavaScript nucleus a package request function that indicates that the entire chain should be sent in the validation package, would look like this:
 ```JavaScript
 function validatePutPkg(entry_type) {
   var req = {};